 |July 13, 2015 - July 31, 2015||3||M-F 8:30A-11:20A||Open||Elizabeth Didie||10609|

-Social psychology is the intriguing study of social context and the way it influences our thoughts, feelings and behaviors.
-The overall objective of this course is to introduce students to key theories in this fascinating field of psychology.
+Social psychology is the intriguing study of social context and the way it influences our thoughts, feelings, and behaviors.
 Students will be encouraged to reflect on the application of social psychology research to real-world problems and to incorporate concepts explored in class to its relevance in their own lives.

 Learning goals include:

-b.
-To understand the influence of the social context on thoughts, feelings and behaviors;
+• To understand the influence of the social context on thoughts, feelings, and behaviors;

 • To provide tools to critically examine psychological research;

 • To encourage an understanding of how social psychology is relevant to the world around us and to one's own experiences.

 While no prerequisites are required, a basic understanding of how researchers go about conducting a study in the behavioral sciences, how to use the library, and how to read a research article would be a plus.